PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 opportunity.
 Select the next boundary only when every mutation since the prior scan has a returned counter or prune accounting.
 Commit and push only; do not create or update a pull request.

+## Placeholder-MatMul repair reconciliation characterization checkpoint

+The absolute-final placeholder-MatMul restoration block currently performs a first static-shape reconciliation, exact rank-four binary repair, singleton broadcast repair, and a second unconditional reconciliation whenever the restoration counter is positive.

+The first scan must remain.
+Its returned mutation counter and both repair counters completely describe their rewrites, while the exact repair may also prune unused tensors on a zero rewrite.
+A strict expected-failure lowerer fixture requires the second scan only after a changing first reconciliation, an exact repair, a singleton repair, or prune-only tensor-count reduction.

+At implementation, assign the restoration result, retain its existing outer guard, capture the first reconciliation and both repair results, and record tensor count before the repairs.
+Guard only the second reconciliation with the three dictionaries or a tensor-count decrease.
+Preserve call order, LayoutState forwarding, and the following topology sort.
+Validate placeholder MatMul restoration, binary adapters, shape reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.